droglenc/NCMTH107/modules/DataProduction_CE1.md

 ----

 ## Types of Observational Studies I
-For each question below, identify (and explain why) whether it represents a voluntary response, convenience, or random sample.
+For each question below, identify whether it represents a voluntary response, convenience, or random sample.
+Explain your reasoning.

 1. A researcher is interested in the makes of cars found in Ashland.
 She sits at the corner of Ellis and Hwy 2 and records the makes of cars that are driven by.
 1. A researcher is interested in the makes of cars found in Ashland.
 She collects a sample of car registrations for Ashland owners from a statewide database such that each registration had the same chance of being selected.